The Waking Up Courage Assembly

 Because bullying is not OK, and silence isn't either

-Engaging students is the most cost effective way to reduce bullying behavior, because students, see, hear and know things adults don't, and can intervene in ways adults can't.
+Engaging students is the most cost effective way to reduce bullying behavior, because students see, hear and know things adults don't, and can intervene in ways adults can't.
 The Waking Up Courage Assembly, together with other initiatives like Safe School Ambassadors, can help engage and empower students to stand up, speak up, and build a positive school climate.

 A Waking Up Courage Assembly is a powerful, student-centered experience that enlists, unites, and empowers K-12 students to take a stand and speak up when they see bullying and violence among their peers.
-This high-energy event delivers a compelling and consistent message to all students that bullying is not OK and silence isn't either.
+This presentation delivers a compelling and consistent message to all students that bullying is not OK and silence isn't either.
 It introduces them to youth-friendly language and skills they can use to safely and effectively defuse, de-escalate and stop bullying behavior.
-The Assembly can be easily incorporated into existing school bell schedules.
+The Assembly can be easily incorporated into existing school schedules.

 All assemblies require participation of classroom teachers and other supervising adults.